After the Burial: Evergreen (2018–present)

 On May 1, 2018, lead guitarist Trent Hafdahl announced on Instagram that the band had begun work on their sixth album.
 On July 20, recording wrapped up.

 On February 2, 2019, the band revealed that they would be shooting a music video for a song off the upcoming album the following weekend.
 On February 26, they released the music video for the album's first song "Behold the Crown" and also announced that their sixth album Evergreen would be released on April 19, 2019.

 After the Burial supported Parkway Drive and Killswitch Engage on their "Collapse the World" tour throughout the Spring of 2019.
 Vein also took part on the show as support.

 After the Burial opened up for As I Lay Dying on their "Shaped by Fire" tour with Emmure in the fall of 2019.
 After the Burial, Carnifex, Rivers of Nihil, and Undeath supported The Black Dahlia Murder on their tour "Up From the Sewer" in the summer of 2021.

 On February 18, 2022, the band released the instrumental edition of their album Dig Deep to commemorate its 6th year anniversary.
 In spring 2022, the band went on a tour with Thy Art Is Murder as a co-headliner.
 On March 30, 2023, the band released two singles "Nothing Gold" and "Death Keeps Us from Living" under the banner of a two-song single titled Embrace the Infinity.
 Additionally, a music video for "Nothing Gold" was also published.

 In April 2023, After the Burial began a North American tour with Spiritbox and Intervals kickstarting the tour in Vancouver, Canada.

 On July 11, 2025, the band released "Hum from the Hollow".

+In February 2026, the band was confirmed to be on the roster for the Louder Than Life festival taking place in Louisville in September.
+The band will also play at Milwaukee Metal Fest in the spring of 2026.

 Musical style

 After the Burial's musical style has been described as progressive metalcore, metalcore, deathcore, and djent.
+Loudwire states that they were among the first bands to perform an amalgamation of these styles, and described some of their material as sounding "relentlessly demonic".